 3. Long Term Loans

 A long term loan is one that you can repay with a schedule anywhere between 3 and 25 years.
-Through these loans, you can get anywhere from several thousand dollars to millions of dollars.
+Through these long term loans, you can get anywhere from several thousand dollars to millions of dollars.

 The essential feature of long term loans is how affordable they are.
 You are likely to get the most affordable interest rates when you apply for a long term loan.
 Securing such a loan through a bank only helps make interest rates even more affordable.

-Your FundingTree is your quick and easy source to obtain business financing from banks and other industry-specific lenders.
+We are your quick and easy source to obtain business financing from banks and other industry-specific lenders.
 Apply today for the term loan that’s best suited to help your business grow.